dolphinspired/CHIPS/README.md

 ## ![EXIT](https://raw.githubusercontent.com/dolphinspired/CHIPS/master/img/exit.png) Changelog ![EXIT](https://raw.githubusercontent.com/dolphinspired/CHIPS/master/img/exit.png)

 **Alpha**
+* 0.2.2 - 2 new enemies, the Blob and the Walker, can now be observed in Level 10!
 * 0.2.1 - Enemies have appeared!
 You can see the Glider, Fireball, Bug, and Paramecium in action on Level 9, or the Ball on Level 3.
 In addition...
   * You can now hold down the arrow keys to move continuously.
 Practice "marching" with the bugs in Level 9 to see how the timing pairs up.
   * Pausing!
 You can now pause your game with SHIFT-C or the Pause button the control panel.
 Also, the game will automatically pause when you lose focus on the game's page (much like the original), but you must manually unpause.